 - The amount you charge per job

-Not surprisingly, self-employed plumbers tend to earn more than plumbers who choose to work for a firm.
-Some self-employed plumbers make up to £60,000 a year.
+Self-employed plumbers tend to earn more than plumbers who choose to work for someone else's firm.
+Some self-employed plumbers make as much as £60,000 a year.

-Access Training Academies can help you to achieve your career goals and earn the qualifications necessary to succeed as a plumber.
+Access Training Academies can help you to achieve your career goals and earn the qualifications that will enable you to make a living from plumbing.